Jharopa/graph-theory-project/README.md

 Therefore in this reposistory you will the find files for a python program that builds a regular expression engine from scratch along with the functionality needed to use said engine to search a text file and return the lines that contain matches to a user defined regular expression.
 There will also be python file containing a set of tests that can be used to test the different parts of the regular expression engine and the file searching functionality.

 Below this description you will find several sections contianing the following information:
-- Instructions - Setting up your enviroment, running and using the program, running the tests.
+- Instructions - Setting up your enviroment, running the program, and running the tests.
 - Algorithms - Explanation of the algorithms employed to create this program.
 - Answers - The answers to three questions present in the brief for this project: